View this document as: a single page | multiple pages.

 Minimizing Tracking and Profiling

-Consult the SAOP if there are questions about whether the proposed processing falls outside the scope of the permitted processing or the appropriate privacy risk mitigation measures.
+Consult the SAOP if there are questions about whether the proposed processing falls outside of the scope of the permitted processing or the appropriate privacy risk mitigation measures.

 Notice and Consent